flokleiser/nextjs-flo/README.md

 #### Animations:

+- [ ] Only blur backgroundimage?

-- [ ] Maybe different background images for each page? slightly transparent
+- [ ] Maybe different background images for each page? slightly transparent -> maybe when dimmed, add some background image over the overlay

 - [x] Add background blur onhover
 - [x] Upload all animations